What is PCOS?

 Is PCOS rare?

-PCOS is unfortunately very common with 1 in every five women having the condition.
+PCOS is unfortunately very common with 1 in every 10 women having the condition.

 Am I at increased risk of cardiovascular disease if I have PCOS?